 I use my Nikon D800, and whenever I do documentary I try to have two cameras all the time on my shoulders, because you never know what's going to happen.
 And you don't have time to change lenses and they're both D800s.

-Your style – you’ve got a very kind of documentary style, but you’ve got our own kind of natural curiosity about people it seems and how they live their lives.
-I wondered how did that fascination come about?
-Was that driven do you think by your childhood where you were living in different countries?
+Your style - you've got a very kind of documentary style, but you've got our own kind of natural curiosity about people it seems and how they live their lives.
+I wondered how that fascination came about?
+Was that driven by your childhood where you were living in different countries?

 Myanmar In The Here and Now

 One of your projects Myanmar In The Here and Now featured in the Japanese newspaper Mainichi.
 I really loved those photographs that you've got of Myanmar - the light in them is particularly striking.
 I just wondered if you could tell us a little bit about that project?